alexanderdev5/EccomerceSneakers-FE/README.md

 Once users have finished selecting items for their shopping cart, they can seamlessly proceed to checkout.
 For payment processing, I've integrated the STRIPE payment gateway, a trusted European payment solution.
 This gateway streamlines the payment process by pre-filling payment details with cart data and any additional information needed for transaction processing.
 The result is a fast and highly intuitive payment experience, which is why I chose to incorporate it into the project.

-# I show some pictures of the Project
+# ScreenShoots of the Project

 ![screen1](https://github.com/alexanderdev5/EccomerceSneakers-FE/assets/79029068/3c35f4d1-05e6-4dba-990c-26663d9ec10d)